tabula-rosa/tabula-rosa.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Greetings!
 I'm Tabitha, or "Tab" for short.
-I am a roboticist and postdoctoral fellow at [Université de Montréal](https://www.umontreal.ca/) and [Mila - Quebec Artificial Intelligence Institute](https://mila.quebec/), where I am advised by [Prof. Glen Berseth](https://neo-x.github.io/) and [Prof. Yoshua Bengio](https://yoshuabengio.org/).
+I am a roboticist and postdoctoral fellow at the [Département d'informatique et de recherche opérationnelle](https://diro.umontreal.ca/accueil/) at [Université de Montréal](https://www.umontreal.ca/) and [Mila - Quebec Artificial Intelligence Institute](https://mila.quebec/).
+I am grateful to be advised by [Prof. Glen Berseth](https://neo-x.github.io/) and [Prof. Yoshua Bengio](https://yoshuabengio.org/).
+My research is graciously supported by the [IVADO Postdoctoral Research Funding Program](https://ivado.ca/en/2025/05/20/ivado-announces-the-recipients-of-its-2025-postdoctoral-research-funding-program/).

 Previously, I completed my Ph.D. in Robotics at the [Robotics Institute](https://www.ri.cmu.edu) at [Carnegie Mellon University](http://www.cmu.edu), where I was a member of the [Intelligent Autonomous Manipulation](https://labs.ri.cmu.edu/iam/) group led by [Prof. Oliver Kroemer](https://www.ri.cmu.edu/ri-faculty/oliver-kroemer/).
 During my Ph.D., my [thesis](https://www.ri.cmu.edu/publications/causal-robot-learning-for-manipulation/) focused on causal robot learning for manipulation.
 Specifically, I investigated the interplay between robot perception and control through the lens of causality to learn and leverage the causal structure of manipulation tasks.
 To this end, my research built toward a causal robot learning system that empowers lifelong autonomous manipulation in challenging, open-world settings, such as homes, hospitals, and restaurants.